Graham Phillips (writer): Documentaries and television appearances

 Phillips has worked twice with British TV personality Tony Robinson and appeared in his documentaries Robin Hood: Fact or Fiction (2003) and The Real Da Vinci Code (2005), and with historian Michael Wood: In Search of Myths and Heroes: King Arthur (2005).
 He has made two guest appearances on Britain's Channel Four Richard & Judy show: The Templars and the Ark of the Covenant (2004), and King Arthur: The True Story (2005).
 His investigations featured in two documentaries on the National Geographic Channel: The Hunt for the Lost Ark (2005) and Is it Real?: King Arthur (2007).
 Phillips's search for the lost Ark was the subject of an episode of the Travel Channel and History Channel's Legend Hunters series (The Ark of the Covenant, 2007) as was his investigation into the Grail legend (The Holy Grail, 2004).
 Phillips's search for the Holy Grail formed part of the Lucasfilm documentary Indiana Jones and the Ultimate Quest about real-life Indiana Jones type researchers which accompanied the release of the movie Indiana Jones and the Kingdom of the Crystal Skull in 2008.
 His research into the Grail and Camelot legend featured in the Travel Channel's Weird Travels 2006 series (Weird Travels: The Quest for the Holy Grail).
 And his investigations into the secret life of William Shakespeare and the Grail legend formed part of the Discovery Channel's Puzzles of the Past 2001 series (Master Spies and Holy Relics).

 In 2015 Phillips took part in a TV documentary regarding the Staff of Moses.
 Between 2014 and 2020 Phillips was featured in Forbidden History with Jamie Theakston as author and historian, attempting to solve biblical mysteries pertaining to Moses, King Arthur, and The Holy Grail.
-Between 2013 and 2021 Phillips regularly featured on History Channels 'Ancient Aliens' as an investigative journalist and expert.
-Phillips also featured on another History Channel show, 'The UnXplained' reprising his role as an expert between 2021 and 2022 for five episodes.
+Between 2013 and 2023 Phillips featured in eighteen episodes of the History Channel's 'Ancient Aliens' as an investigative journalist and expert.
+Phillips also featured on another History Channel show, 'The UnXplained' in seven episodes as an expert between 2021 and 2024.
+His research into the Holy Grail mystery was featured in the History Channel’s History’s Greatest Mysteries in 2022.